jack-sparrow4/vehicle_detection_tracking_deep_sort_yolov8_opencv/README.md

 # Vehicle Detection and Counting System

 This project implements a vehicle detection and counting system using a combination of object detection and tracking techniques.
-The system can detect and track vehicles in a video stream, counting the number of vehicles entering and exiting a specified region of interest (ROI).
+The system can detect vehicles using YOLOv8 or OpenCV methods and track vehicles using the Deep SORT algorithm in a video stream.
+It counts the number of vehicles entering and exiting a specified region of interest (ROI).

+## Features
+- Vehicle detection using YOLOv8 or OpenCV methods
+- Vehicle tracking using the Deep SORT algorithm
+- Counting the number of vehicles entering and exiting a specified ROI
+- Real-time processing of video streams

 ## Requirements